You are here

 How long it takes us to assess and determine your application will depend on a range of factors, but most importantly on how well prepared and ready you are, your availability or that of your nominated individual and manager (if you have them) to attend interviews and to facilitate the site visit and how quickly you respond to requests from the registration inspector for further information to support your application.

-If you are well prepared, your service is ready and there are no delays, it should take ten weeks from the date we validate your application to when we send you our decision.
+If you are well prepared, your service is ready and there are no delays, we should send you our decision ten weeks after we validate your application.
 This decision may be a notice of decision to register (NoD) or a notice of proposal to refuse (NoP).

 If we are satisfied and decide to grant your application subject to the conditions you agreed to in your application, we will send you a Notice of Decision (NoD) to confirm this.